 Backtesting

-Backtesting is the process of evaluating a forecasting model or trading strategy using historical data.
+Backtesting refers to the process of testing a predictive model or strategy using historical data to evaluate its accuracy and reliability.

 Backtesting in Commodity Forecasting